Aranya Agricultural Alternatives

 In the week after the PDC, Polam farm will be the venue for IPC India 2017.
 We are currently looking at the possibility of offering extended stay options for those wanting to stay on the farm after the course.

 Polam Farm is a new and growing permaculture site.
 Many of the facilities will be used for the first time during our course.
 Be aware that this will not be a fancy hotel, nor an urban setting.
 The facilities will be basic.
 While we will work hard to keep all facilities clean, everyone in the course will be expected to co-operate and do their bit in keeping the premises clean.
-With over 160 people on site (participants, teaching team, teaching assistants and support staff) everyone’s contribution will be critical for keeping the site clean.
+With over 160 people on site (participants, teaching team, teaching assistants and support staff) everyone’s contribution will be critical in keeping the site clean.

 Participants can choose between non-vegetarian, vegetarian, and vegan food.
 Please let us know of any allergies, intolerances or other special dietary requirements upon registration.
 We will try to grow as much of the provisions at the location as possible.
 When sourcing off site, we will try to get organically grown products as much as possible.